 - Types and quantity of animals

-Size of the tank, types of substrate, and filtration are also crucial in your decision-making.
-However, All paludarium have unique layers to recreate a perfect ecosystem.
-To achieve this, you must conclude what each layer’s function and design is and plan towards it to integrate well with others.
+The size of the tank, types of substrate, and filtration are also crucial in your decision-making.
+However, All paludariums have unique layers to recreate a perfect ecosystem.
+To achieve this, you must conclude what each layer’s function and design are.
+Then plan towards it to integrate well with others.